fabsta/fabsta.github.io_old/_posts/2016-08-04-big-data-concepts.md

 #### Advantages
 * Need of real-time random read/write on a high scale
-* Variable Schema: columns can be added or removed at runtime
+* Variable Schema: columns can be added or removed at runtime (schema-on-read)
 * Many columns of the datasets are sparse
 * Key based retrieval and auto sharding is required
 * Need of consistency more than availability